 - Delayed ejaculation

 - Abdominal pain

 - Dry mouth

-Serotonin regulates both gastric emptying and colonic tone.
-Sertraline might, therefore, cause constipation by altering the amount of serotonin in the body.
+- Constipation – Since Serotonin regulates both gastric emptying and colonic tone, it might, therefore, cause constipation by altering the amount of the neurotransmitter in the body.

-Serotonin’s activity on the autonomic nervous system leads to dry mucous membranes which may be associated with dryness of the mouth and Zoloft a sore throat.
+- Dry mouth – The increased levels of serotonin increase the activity in the autonomic nervous system.
+This leads to dry mucous membranes that can cause dryness of the mouth and sometimes a sore throat.

 Metabolic and Endocrine Symptoms

 Serotonin affects various mechanisms that are involved in body energy control.

 The metabolic and endocrine problems may be manifested in the form of:

 - Increased appetite and weight gain – Serotonin plays a role in setting the body’s overall metabolic rate.
 It may also lead to an increase in appetite and consequent Zoloft weight gain.